ualberta-mueller-group/MCGS/docs/db-plan.md

     - May require `iobuffer` operations to keep some kind of state
     - In the future, see if we can write a clang-tidy check to enforce not passing non-fixed-width integers to serialization functions?

+- How to serialize floats/doubles in a portable way?